vudung45/Steam-Inventory-Api/README.md

 Way2Heaven-Eztrade Inventory Cache Server written in NodeJS

-This is a small version of a working Steam Inventory Cache Server on my website EZTrade.gg (Sorry for the messy code, I haven't had the time to create a nice public version of this code)
+This is a small version of a working Steam Inventory Cache Server on my website EZTrade.gg

+(Sorry about the messy code, I haven't had the time to create a nice public version of this code)

 ## Features: